-Audit and Risk Committee
+Audit Committee

-The composition of the Audit and Risk Committee can be found in the Directors' Report.
-The committee comprises at least three independent Non-Executive Directors and is chaired by an independent Non-Executive Director.
+The composition of the Audit Committee, and the number of meetings held and attended by each member of the Committee during the year, can be found in the Directors' Report.
+The committee comprises at least three independent Non-Executive Directors and is chaired by an independent Non-Executive Director who is not the chair of the Board.

-All members of the committee are financially literate, and the committee possesses sufficient financial expertise and knowledge of the industry in which the Group operates.
+All members of the Audit Committee are financially literate, and the committee possesses sufficient financial expertise and knowledge of the industry in which the Group operates.

-Members of the Group's internal and external audit firms attend committee meetings by invitation, together with the internal Group Risk and Audit Manager and relevant senior executives.
+Members of the Group's internal and external audit firms attend Audit Committee meetings by invitation, together with the internal Group Risk and Audit Manager and relevant senior executives.

-The committee reviews and makes formal recommendations to the Board in relation to the adequacy of accounting and risk management procedures, financial reporting, systems of internal control and management of material business risks and internal and external audit functions.
-The Audit and Risk Committee Charter includes a more detailed description of the duties and responsibilities of the committee.
+The Audit Committee reviews and makes formal recommendations to the Board in relation to the adequacy of accounting and (operating alongside the Strategic Risk Committee) risk management procedures, financial reporting, systems of internal control and management of material business risks and internal and external audit functions.
+The Audit Committee Charter includes a more detailed description of the duties and responsibilities of the committee.

-The Audit and Risk Committee Charter is available in the Governance section of the Company's website, www.aristocrat.com.
+The Audit Committee Charter is available in the Governance section of the Company's website, www.aristocrat.com.

-The committee is a direct link for providing the views of internal and external auditors to the Board, when necessary, independent of management influence.
+The Audit Committee is a direct link for providing the views of internal and external auditors to the Board, when necessary, independent of management influence.
 Time is allocated for detailed questioning of the material presented by each of the external and internal auditors.